- About Wayne

 Fondest memory?
 I have a few, but one of my favourites dates as far back as the early 1980s… In one telephone call, I was called three names before you finally got to mine… it went… “Brian, er Andy, er Jamie… er, Wayne!”
 That line had us both laughing for years.

 Aunty Gwen, thanks for 47 years of sheer fun and laughter… thanks for the memories.

 Beautiful person.
 You are so wonderful to me... for me.
-I know I've told you but everyone should know that you are truly brilliant to have around.
-You are one of the kindest, most generous and pleasant people to know and I feel so incredibly lucky to have met you.
-You have time and time again, given me so much confidence to 'have a go' at anything that I'd other otherwise have backed away from.
-It's as though there's nothing I can't do because you say it's ok... and I learn a lot and feel good just from that lesson alone.
+I know I've told you, but everyone should know that you are truly brilliant to have around.
+You are one of the kindest, most generous and pleasant people to know, and I feel so incredibly lucky to have met you.
+You have, time and time again, given me so much confidence to 'have a go' at anything that I'd otherwise have backed away from.
+It's as though there's nothing I can't do because you say it's OK... and I learn a lot and feel good just from that lesson alone.
 That's all you're getting... not because there isn't anything else to say, because there is, but when I compliment someone too much...
 I normally get a trickle of messages that say something like: 'ahem... you didn't write that about me?'
 LOL.
 I love you, Haribo.